Lindau Nobel Laureate Meetings: Mediatheque

 Due to the fact that the Lindau Meetings have such a long tradition and history, a digital and open to the public archive was established.
 It currently contains about 400 hours of video footage of lectures held by Nobel laureates during the Lindau meetings.
 In addition, photos, animated educational films and interactive content like virtual tours of Nobel laureates’ laboratories and an interactive map showing the career paths of the laureates are also available.

 The mediatheque is also used as an educational tool providing topic dossiers and introductions to certain scientific fields that can be used by teachers and professors.

 Other projects and outreach

 The Lindau Nobel Laureate Meetings are also actively engaging in outreach projects and science communication based on their ‘Mission Education’ leitmotif.
 Among these projects are the photo exhibition ‘Sketches of Science’ by German photographer Volker Steger being exhibited world-wide and a permanent exhibition on the history of the meetings in Lindau's city museum.
-Additional educational content is provided through close collaborations with media partners such as the Nature Publishing Group.